ansible/ansible/docs/docsite/rst/guide_aci.rst

 Password-based authentication is very simple to work with, but it is not the most efficient form of authentication from ACI's point-of-view as it requires a separate login-request and an open session to work.
 To avoid having your session time-out and requiring another login, you can use the more efficient Signature-based authentication.

-**NOTE:** Password-based authentication also may trigger anti-DoS measures in ACI v3.1+ that causes session throttling and results in HTTP 503 errors and login failures.
+.. note:: Password-based authentication also may trigger anti-DoS measures in ACI v3.1+ that causes session throttling and results in HTTP 503 errors and login failures.

+.. warning:: Never store passwords in plain text.

+The "Vault" feature of Ansible allows you to keep sensitive data such as passwords or keys in encrypted files, rather than as plain text in your playbooks or roles.
+These vault files can then be distributed or placed in source control.
+See :doc:`playbooks_vault` for more information.

 Signature-based authentication using certificates